BoE's Weale says case for more QE remains

-LONDON Weak British gross domestic product data this week strengthens the case for more Bank of England stimulus, but this has to be weighed against above-target inflation, BoE policymaker Martin Weale said on Friday.
+LONDON Weak gross domestic product data this week strengthens the case for more Bank of England stimulus, but this has to be weighed against above-target inflation, The Bank policymaker Martin Weale said on Friday.

-After the first estimate was released, Weale said it strengthened the case for more BoE asset purchases - though he did not vote for more at May's Monetary Policy Committee meeting.
+After the first estimate was released, Weale said it strengthened the case for more Bank asset purchases - though he did not vote for more at May's Monetary Policy Committee meeting.

 Asked in a BBC interview about his reaction to the latest data revision, Weale said it confirmed his view that British economic output had been flat or falling slightly for a while.